kurotakazuki/floaout/README.md

 | ... | ... | ... |
 | Bubble Starting Frame | `u64` (8) | Bubble Starting Frame |
 | CRC-32K/4.2 | `u32` (4) | From the previous CRC. |

+# TODO
+- Use generic type in `Color` and `Space`.
+- Add `read_bub_fns_block` in BubFrameReader
+- error handling
+- Clarify whether #[derive(Order)] is needed
+- Add Position field in BubfnsInterpreter
+- Check file is supported version or not
+- Parallel computing
+- Add Functions like pow, sinh, ...